Prosthetics

 A partial foot prosthesis can help distribute the weight-bearing forces comfortably on the remaining foot and allow for the patient to walk for a longer period of time without as much pain or discomfort.
 They are custom fabricated from a special blend of Silicone which offers flexibility, comfort, durability and stain resistance.
 They rarely cause dermatological reactions and detailing such as hair, freckles, age spots, tattoos, etc. can be added.

-Cosmetic Protheses
+Cosmetic ProStheses

-Cosmetic protheses has long been used to disguise injuries and disfigurements.
+Cosmetic prostheses has long been used to disguise injuries and disfigurements.
 With advances in modern technology, cosmesis, the creation of lifelike limbs made from silicone or PVC has been made possible.
 Such prosthetics, such as artificial hands, can now be made to mimic the appearance of real hands, complete with freckles, veins, hair, fingerprints and even tattoos.
 Custom-made cosmeses are generally more expensive while standard cosmeses come ready-made in various sizes, although they are often not as realistic as their custom-made counterparts.
 Another option is the custom-made silicone cover, which can be made to match a person’s skin tone but not details such as freckles or wrinkles.
 Cosmeses are attached to the body in any number of ways, using an adhesive, suction, form-fitting, stretchable skin, or a skin sleeve.

 Specialty Products